guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 logs and saved models as well as updating run status.

 !!! note
-    If Guild becomes disconnected from a remote job --- for example, you terminate the command by typing ``Ctrl-C`` or lose network connectivity --- the job will continue to run in Cloud ML.
+    If Guild becomes disconnected from a remote job---for example, you terminate the command by typing ``Ctrl-C`` or lose network connectivity---the job will continue to run in Cloud ML.
 You can synchronize with the job by running ``guild sync``.
 If you'd like to reconnect to a running job, run ``guild sync --watch``.
 For more information, see the [](cmd:sync) command.